 I think one needs to see this in perspective.
 In the pew survey, the surveyed threats were some international and some global issues, but many, if not all, were outside the direct experience of the people.
 Although we are living in a “globalized world”, the focus of the public is on issues in their direct surroundings.
 Things like education, job, health care, food, protection, environment,…

 “Global” climate change is a more abstract threat.
-We can’t just smell the air and conclude that CO2 levels increased by 0.01%, let alone whether this is going to have catastrophic effects.
+We can’t just smell the air and conclude that CO2 levels increased by 100 ppm, let alone whether this is going to have catastrophic effects.
 Climate changes so slowly that I would hardly notice it and if I do, it is not necessarily something that is global.
 It is much bigger than us.
 We have to accept on faith that it is the case.
 If nobody had said that there might be some global problem with CO2, we wouldn’t even notice.
 A lot of people have the media as their information source and that media is reporting in a one-sided, non-critical, misleading way on the issue.
 Politicians, NGOs, film makers,… telling us how bad it will get and that we need action to avert things going bad in the future.

 If we don’t search for ourselves, but just take in that message unchallenged, then that is the perception we get.
 That is where I was about seven years ago.
 When someone would ask me then the question of how I thought about “global climate change”, I surely would have told that I was concerned.
 Which is not hard to understand.
 I heard the same message everywhere, so there was no reason not to be concerned.
 On the other hand, in the half of a century that I have been around, I didn’t notice any worrying trend in my direct surroundings.
 On the contrary.
-Many things did improved.
+Many things did improve.
 Although I believed that the (abstract) fear was basically justified, I also believed that it was exaggerated.